-- Courses requested for transfer must be completed with a minimum grade of "B-" to satisfy the competency.
-Course/credits must be compatible with the course/credits equivalent at the school. - Development Across the Lifespan will transfer if completed within the last year. - Biology courses will transfer if all parts of the sequence are completed within five years of admission to the school. - Anatomy & Physiology I and Anatomy & Physiology II will be considered for transfer if they were both taken and completed at the same institution. - English, Math and Success Strategies classes are not accepted for transfer.
+- Course/credits must be compatible with the course/credits equivalent at MDT/ATS.
+To satisfy the competency, courses requested for transfer must be completed with the minimum grades listed below. - o Cleveland: "B-" for all courses - o Chicago: "B-" for general education courses, "C" for nursing courses - Development Across the Lifespan will transfer if completed within the last year. - Biology courses will transfer if all parts of the sequence are completed within five years of admission to the school. - Anatomy & Physiology I and Anatomy & Physiology II will be considered for transfer if they were both taken and completed at the same institution. - English, Math and Success Strategies classes are not accepted for transfer.